-Each judge shall make his award without consulting his fellow judges.
-The majority vote of the judges shall decide the winner of the bout, to whom shall be given one point.
 Touches shall count only when made upon the body, within the limits bounded by the collar of the fencing jacket, the median line, the hip, and a line drawn from the hip to the posterior limit of the armpit, around the front of the arm and along the crest of the shoulder to the collar.
 A touch on any part of the boundary lines shall count.

-The competitor attacked should parry; if a stop thrust be made it shall only count in favor of the giver, provided he be not touched at all.
+The competitor attacked should parry.
+If a stop thrust be made it shall only count in favor of the giver, provided he be not touched at all.

 A touch whether fair or foul invalidates the riposte.

 A touch is of no value when the point is twisted on to the body after the slap of the foil.

-The judges must stop a corps-a-corps as soon as made.
+The judge must stop a corps-a-corps as soon as made.

 A disarmament is of no value.
 A touch immediately following a disarmament counts.